Would you like to require that users read and agree to your Terms of Service or Disclaimer before they are allowed to submit a form?

 To create a link to this document, you’ll need to modify your checkbox text to include some basic HTML.
 For our example, we will only link the words “Terms of Service”:

-I have read and agree to the <a href="http://example.com/wp-content/uploads/2017/03/Terms.pdf">Terms of Service</a>
+I have read and agree to the <a href="https://wpforms.com/wp-content/uploads/2021/07/Terms-of-Service.pdf">Terms of Service</a>

 Most browsers will, by default, open this link in the same browser tab where the user is filling out our form.
 To force our Terms of Service document to open in a new browser tab or window, we’ll add

 Here’s how our final HTML will look:

-I have read and agree to the <a href="http://example.com/wp-content/uploads/2017/03/placeholder.png" target="_blank">Terms of Service</a>
+I have read and agree to the <a href="https://wpforms.com/wp-content/uploads/2021/07/Terms-of-Service.pdf" target="_blank">Terms of Service</a>

-If you check out the form preview on the right side of the builder, or embed your form and look at it on the front end, you’ll notice that any text between the HTML tags will be seen as linked text.
+If you check out the form preview on the right side of the builder, or embed your form and look at it on the frontend, you’ll notice that any text between the HTML tags will be seen as linked text.